le717/webring/README.md

 Filtering out the site requesting the webring from the webring entries requires the HTTP `ORIGIN` header to be properly set for the request.

-- `include_rotted: bool = "yes"`: Include entries that have been determined to be rotten
+- `include_dead: bool = "yes"`: Include entries that have been determined to be dead links
+- `exclude_origin: bool = "yes"`: Remove the site requesting the webring from the entries, if present
 - `include_web_archive: bool = "yes"`: Include entries that can only be accessed through the Web Archive (added in version 1.4.0)
-- `exclude_origin: bool = "yes"`: Remove the site requesting the webring from the entries, if present

 These values can also be set globally through the app configuration but will be overridden by individual requests.